pretix/pretix-docs/docs/tutorial/products.md

 They also separate standalone products from additional products.
 We are not only going to sell admission tickets in our shop, but also extras such as stickers.
 That means our next step is to create a category for those extras.
-For that, we will navigate to our personal dashboard by clicking "pretix.eu" in the top left corner of the website.
+For that, we will navigate to our personal dashboard by clicking :btn:pretix.eu: in the top left corner of the website.
-We will then select our event in the list of "Your upcoming events", open ":fontawesome-solid-ticket: Products" in the sidebar and click the "Categories" subentry.
+We will then select our event in the list of "Your upcoming events", open :btn-icon:fontawesome-solid-ticket: Products: in the sidebar and click the :btn:Categories: subentry.
 This page shows the list of all product categories, which at the moment should only include a single category named "Tickets".
 We will click the :btn-icon:fontawesome-solid-plus: Create a new category: button and give the category a name such as "Extras".
 Clicking the :btn:Save: button at the bottom of the page takes us back to the product categories page, which now lists two entries: "Tickets" and our newly created category named "Extras".